Tightening your belt doesn’t have to mean going hungry. It’s possible to eat well and save money at the same time.

 Make a plan.
 Each week, check your cabinets and grocery store ads.
 Combine foods you already have with sale or special items to plan a menu.
 Keep in mind that some products almost always give you a nutritious bang for your buck.
 These include dried beans, sweet potatoes, brown rice, and noninstant, whole-grain oatmeal.
 Write down each meal and a grocery list of foods you need to complete them.

 Get help if you need it.
 The USDA offers assistance programs for families in need.
-Call 800-221-5689 or visit the USDA website for details.
+Visit the USDA website for details.

 When you can’t cook, eat out smart.
 Share an entrée or take home your leftovers.
 Combine leftovers with fresh produce or pantry items for a whole new meal.

 Your Family's Health